 Currently representing corporate and individual clients in multiple government FCPA investigations.

-Currently serving as the Independent Investigator appointed pursuant to a negotiated resolution agreement between the World Bank Group and a major multinational corporation with operations in over 100 countries.
+Served as the Independent Investigator appointed pursuant to a negotiated resolution agreement between the World Bank Group and a major multinational corporation with operations in over 100 countries.

-Led numerous internal investigations for corporate and board clients into allegations of foreign bribery, accounting fraud, circumvention of internal controls, money laundering, expense fraud, and other sensitive issues in various foreign and domestic jurisdictions.
+Led numerous internal investigations for corporate and board clients into allegations of foreign bribery, accounting fraud, circumvention of internal controls, money laundering, expense fraud, and other sensitive issues in numerous foreign and domestic jurisdictions.

 Prior to joining Kirkland, Bill served as a federal prosecutor for eight years in several positions in the Criminal Division of the U.S. Department of Justice in Washington, D.C.
 As Assistant Chief in the Fraud Section’s FCPA Unit for two years, he supervised approximately half of the department’s FCPA matters, as well as assisted in the development and implementation of FCPA enforcement policy, strategy and initiatives.

 Bill was the lead prosecutor in numerous FCPA cases, including the largest FCPA matter ever — the investigation and prosecution of five major U.S. and foreign corporations and several individuals for a scheme to bribe Nigerian government officials in connection with the Bonny Island liquefied natural gas plant construction project.
-He also supervised or prosecuted almost two dozen of the department’s other corporate FCPA cases, which spanned a wide range of industries and countries.
+He also supervised or prosecuted over two dozen of the department’s other corporate FCPA cases, which spanned a wide range of industries and countries.

 Previously, Bill served as Senior Counsel to the Assistant Attorney General, where he advised and assisted the head of the Criminal Division on corporate fraud, securities fraud, FCPA, and other white collar criminal matters and enforcement initiatives.
 Earlier, he served as a senior trial attorney in the Fraud Section, where he investigated and prosecuted FCPA, securities fraud, public corruption, tax, money laundering, and other complex white collar crime cases.